 - Never stop, skip or change the amount (dose) of medication you take without talking with your doctor first.

-- Remember, too much medicine—or not enough—or taking certain medications or supplements together can be dangerous.
+- Remember, too much medicine — or not enough — or taking certain medications or supplements together can be dangerous.

 - Be physically active.
-Talk with your health care provider about a regular exercise program that is appropriate for your condition and fitness level.
+Talk with your health care professional about a regular exercise program that is appropriate for your condition and fitness level.
 Remember, activities like gardening, riding a bike or cleaning the house count as activity.

 - Don’t smoke or drink alcohol to excess.
 Women should have no more than one-half drink per day; men should have no more than one drink per day.